BLUF

-I work on electric powertrains for a living.
-I know what happens to a lithium-ion cell at 10°F. I know the math on cabin heating energy draw.
-I know that "EPA range" is a number generated at 77°F with no accessories running, which is to say, a number that describes a car that does not exist in Michigan in December.
+I work on electric powertrains for a living, so I know what happens to a lithium-ion cell at 10°F. I know the math on cabin heating energy draw.
+I also know that "EPA range" is measured in conditions that do not resemble Michigan in December.

 The route